annaesvensson/yellow-language/README.md

 <p align="center"><img src="SCREENSHOT.png" alt="Screenshot"></p>

-## How to install a translation
+## How to install an extension

-[Select a language](https://github.com/annaesvensson/yellow-language/tree/main/translations), download ZIP file and copy it into your `system/extensions` folder.
+[Download ZIP file](https://github.com/annaesvensson/yellow-language/raw/main/downloads/english.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to make a translation

-[Start with the English language file](https://github.com/annaesvensson/yellow-language/blob/main/translations/english/english.php) or [one of the available languages](https://github.com/annaesvensson/yellow-language/tree/main/translations).
+Start with the [English language file](https://github.com/annaesvensson/yellow-language/blob/main/translations/english/english.php) or one of the [available languages](https://github.com/annaesvensson/yellow-language/tree/main/translations).
 This will show you which text lines and text fragments are included in a language.
-It is enough if you translate the language file and put it into a new folder, then a maintainer can take care of the rest.
+It is enough if you translate the English language file and put it into a new folder.
+A maintainer can take care of the everything else.
 Did you make a translation?
 Fork this repository.
 Upload your changes to GitHub and create a pull request for the repository `annaesvensson/yellow-language`.

 ## How to improve a translation